bbauska/UC-Davis-JS-Basics/readme.md

   alt="Test, swapImage function." />
 </p>

-Let's test it and make sure we did it right.
-So over here, I'm going to refresh the page.
+Let&apos;s test it and make sure we did it right.
+So over here, I&apos;m going to refresh the page.
 If I click Next, you can see that the script is working exactly the same as it did before.
 Nothing else is changed really.
-We're not adding any new functionality.
-We're just refactoring our code.
+We&apos;re not adding any new functionality.
+We&apos;re just refactoring our code.
 You always want to refactor your code and try to make it better and try to reduce the amount of code or make it cleaner or make it easier to read all of these things you want to do.
-And often when you're working on projects, you'll find ways.
-You'll look at an old piece of code.
+And often when you&apos;re working on projects, you&apos;ll find ways.
+You&apos;ll look at an old piece of code.
 You go, wow, I could have made that simpler.
-And you'll do that.
-And that's just part of the normal process for any programmer.
+And you&apos;ll do that.
+And that&apos;s just part of the normal process for any programmer.
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~ 580. move script to external script.js (322) ~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">